-- > Curriculum policies
+- Curriculum policies

-- > Early Years Foundation Stage policy
+- Early Years Foundation Stage policy

-- > Teaching and Learning Policy
+- Teaching and Learning Policy

-- > SEND Policy
+- SEND Policy

-- > Marking and Feedback Policy
+- Feedback Policy

+- Quality Assurance Policy

-Appendix A: Assessment Grids Guidance for Maths and English
+Appendix A: Tracking Grids Guidance for Maths and English

-- These assessment grids are a tool for tracking pupil progress throughout the academic year.
-They are intended, primarily, for teacher use. - The school supports the use of assessment grids being in pupil books to aid assessment when working with children or when marking and reviewing.
-As children get older they may also use them to review their work. - Assessment grids should be used to inform planning for teaching and learning, and to help identify gaps in learning. - Children should be given individual targets based on the gaps identified from teacher assessment.
-These targets should be shared with children and parents so they know their next steps and pupils should aim to achieve and review them as part of an ongoing process.
-To support efficiency and effectiveness targets may be themed for the whole class or for target groups.
-Targets should be easily accessible, actively known and regularly referred to in teaching and learning. - As the emphasis of the new National Curriculum is on pupils mastering the content of their year group, teachers are discouraged from rushing children through the stages in order to show progress in their data.
+- These tracking grids are a tool for tracking pupil progress throughout the academic year.
+They are intended, primarily, for teacher use. - The school supports the use of tracking grids being in pupil books or a teacher folder to aid assessment when working with children or when marking and reviewing.
+As children get older, they may also use them to review their work - Tracking grids should be used to inform planning for teaching and learning, and to help identify and address any gaps in learning. - Children should be aware of their next steps (active learners with self-agency who aim to review and achieve them in their own work).
+These next steps should also be shared with parents so they can support and encourage as appropriate.
+To support efficiency and effectiveness next steps may be themed for the whole class or for target groups.
+Next steps should be easily accessible, actively known and regularly referred to in teaching and learning e.g. through success grids, learning objectives, specific foci. - As the emphasis of the new National Curriculum is on pupils mastering the content of their year group, teachers are discouraged from rushing children through the stages in order to show progress in their data.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems and tasks before any acceleration through new content.
-Of course there will be a time when children are ready for new content but mastery should be aimed at first. - The aim of the new National Curriculum is for the vast majority of pupils to be working on the age appropriate PoS (Programme ofStudy).
-For pupils not working at age appropriate expectations, gaps in knowledge and understanding from the curriculum of previous year groups should be prioritised alongside the age appropriate curriculum in order to close gaps (there may be a few pupils for whom this is not an appropriate curriculum See SEN policy)
+Of course, there will be a time when children are ready for new content, but mastery should be aimed at first. - The aim of the new National Curriculum is for the vast majority of pupils to be working on the age appropriate PoS (Programme of Study).
+For pupils not working at age-appropriate expectations, gaps in knowledge and understanding from the curriculum of previous year groups should be prioritised alongside the age-appropriate curriculum in order to close gaps (there may be a few pupils for whom this is not an appropriate curriculum See SEND policy)

-How to use the Assessment Grids
+How to use the Tracking Grids

-- The statements from the assessment grids are all taken from the relevant PoS in the National Curriculum and the Interim Standards.
-Where examples are given, these are not all statuatory but provide guidance and support. - For accurate tracking, each pupil should be assessed individually using a tracker grid.
+- The statements from the tracking grids are all taken from the relevant PoS in the National Curriculum and the Interim Standards.
+Where examples are given, these are not all statutory but provide guidance and support. - For accurate tracking, each pupil should be assessed individually using a tracker grid.
 Highlighting should be in the following colours to indicate times of achievement.
-Ideal progression is also indicated.
+Ideal progression is also indicated on the tracking grids.